 - Conference with the student to plan activities during the internship.

-- Informing the student of regulations with which they must comply.
+- Informing the student of regulations with which he/she must comply.

-- Presentation of the student to organization staff as a co-worker and in a manner to insure their status.
+- Presentation of the student to organization staff as a co-worker and in a manner to insure his or her status.

 - Assignment of work, beginning with observation and minor responsibilities, adding more as the student's abilities permit.